alemart/encantar-js/docs/getting-started/index.md

 ## Features

-* **Free and standalone**.
-It runs in any modern web browser.
-It can be used on Android, on iOS, and even on Desktop computers.
+* **Runs everywhere**: on Android, on iOS, and even on Desktop computers.
 No need of AR-capable devices.
 * **Image tracking**.
 Use it to track detailed images such as: book covers, cartoons and photos.

 ## Why use MARTINS.js?

-* **No need to download apps!** MARTINS.js is a WebAR engine.
-It runs in web browsers.
-Users can access the AR experience immediately.
+* **No need to download apps!** MARTINS.js is a WebAR engine: it runs in web browsers.
+Users can access the AR experiences immediately.
+* **Easy to get started!** MARTINS.js can be used with a `<script>` tag in your page.
+A static HTML page is enough to get started.
 * **Fast and powerful!** MARTINS.js is GPU-accelerated.
 It uses WebGL2 and WebAssembly for turbocharged performance.
-* **No need of custom hardware or software!** MARTINS.js is built from scratch using standard web technologies.
-All it requires is a modern web browser.
+* **Fully standalone!** MARTINS.js is built from scratch using standard web technologies.
+No need for additional hardware or software!
-* **Fully standalone!** MARTINS.js has in it everything it needs to analyze the environment and help you create AR.
-There are no additional requirements.
-No need of WebXR.
-* **Easy to get started!** MARTINS.js can be used with a `<script>` tag in your page.
-A static HTML page is enough to get started.
+* **Free and open-source!** Get started right away!

 ## Browser compatibility